Board of Directors

 The Nakusp and Area Community Forest operates on the traditional lands of the Sinixt, Ktunaxa, Okanagan (Syilx) and Secwepemc nations.
 We aim to incorporate Indigenous perspectives and values in our shared respect for the diverse land base.
 We value building relationships with all Nations.

-NACFOR is governed by an eight-member Board of Directors, composed of a diverse and representative cross-section of the community.
+NACFOR is governed by a seven-member volunteer Board of Directors, composed of a diverse and representative cross-section of the community.
 Board members include a Village Council representative and the RDCK Area K director (or their representative).